LT-Intro-To-AI-SY2425/a1-intro-to-python-Jovial-10/a1_writeup.md

 1. What is your initial thoughts about the python programming language?

+I like the simplicity of the language.
+It is a lot easier to learn than Java in my opinion.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?

+Both Java and Python have a lot of similar data structures and jargon.
+Loops and interations are pretty similar whereas naming variables and defining functions are a bit different.

 3. What are some things that you learned through this assignment?

+I have learned some of the basics of pythons and also some fundamental programs that will likely be useful to know for future assignments.